-- Maintaining a strong internal financial control framework to ensure regularity, propriety and value for money in the organisation's activities, as evidenced in audit and internal scrutiny reports - Managing procurement in accordance with the academy's Procurement and Tendering Policy to ensure spending decisions represent value for money, including tendering cleaning and catering contracts for the academy's new site - Effectively managing conflicts of interest to ensure integrity and openness in procurement decisions - Continuing to buy-in finance and HR expertise to achieve value for money and minimise diseconomies of scale as the academy grows - Rationalising staff pay to ensure role gradings represent good value for money and are defensible relative to the public sector market.
+- Maintaining a strong internal financial control framework to ensure regularity, propriety and value for money in the organisation's activities, as evidenced in audit and internal scrutiny reports. - Managing procurement in accordance with the academy's Procurement and Tendering Policy to ensure spending decisions represent value for money, including obtaining 3 quotes or tenders for any expenditure over £5k. - Employing the services of a specialist broker in tendering for energy contracts and opting in to their buying group to leverage higher volumes. - Employing specialist procurement services to run a compliant tender process for a new photocopier leasing contract. - Effectively managing conflicts of interest to ensure integrity and openness in procurement decisions. - Continuing to buy-in finance and HR expertise to achieve value for money and minimise diseconomies of scale as the academy grows. - Benchmarking expenditure against other schools.

-The Purpose of the System of Internal Control
+The purpose of the system of internal control

 The system of internal control is designed to manage risk to a reasonable level rather than to eliminate all risk of failure to achieve policies, aims and objectives.
 It can, therefore, only provide reasonable and not absolute assurance of effectiveness.
 The system of internal control is based on an on-going process designed to identify and prioritise the risks to the achievement of academy trust policies, aims and objectives, to evaluate the likelihood of those risks being realised and the impact should they be realised, and to manage them efficiently, effectively and economically.
-The system of internal control has been in place in Bolder Academy Trust for the period 1 September 2020 to 31 August 2021 and up to the date of approval of the annual report and financial statements.
+The system of internal control has been in place in Bolder Academy Trust for the period 1 September 2021 to 31 August 2022 and up to the date of approval of the annual report and financial statements.

-Capacity to Handle Risk
+Capacity to handle risk

 The board of trustees has reviewed the key risks to which the academy trust is exposed together with the operating, financial and compliance controls that have been implemented to mitigate those risks.
-The board of trustees is of the view that there is a formal on-going process for identifying, evaluating and managing the academy trust's significant risks that has been in place for the period 1 September 2020 to 31 August 2021 and up to the date of approval of the annual report and financial statements.
+The board of trustees is of the view that there is a formal on-going process for identifying, evaluating and managing the academy trust's significant risks that has been in place for the period 1 September 2021 to 31 August 2022 and up to the date of approval of the annual report and financial statements.
 This process is regularly reviewed by the board of trustees.